EricssonResearch/EST-OSCORE/draft-selander-ace-eals.md

 The Token Introspection flow (Section 7 of {{I-D.ietf-ace-oauth-authz}}) allows an RS to access authorization information relating to a client provided Access Token.
 If the access token is valid, the RS obtains information about the access rights and a symmetric key used by the client, and also a Client Token containing the same shared key protected for the legitimate client (Section 7.4 of {{I-D.ietf-ace-oauth-authz}}, {{ACE-introspect}}).

+TBD.
+Describe how authentication between Client and Resource Server is performed.
+Same for RS<->AS flow.

 ~~~~~~~~~~~
                      Resource       Authorization